Hadiyah-Nicole Green: Career and research

 Shortly after she graduated from Alabama A&M, Green learned that Ora Lee Smith, the aunt who'd raised her, had been diagnosed with female reproductive cancer.
 Fearing the side effects of chemotherapy and radiation, her aunt chose to forgo treatment.
 Green cared for her aunt in the last three months of her life.
-Following her aunt's death in 2005, her uncle General Lee Smith, was also diagnosed with cancer.
+Following her aunt's death in 2005, her uncle General Lee Smith was also diagnosed with cancer.
 While tending to her uncle, Green watched as her uncle suffered from the side effects of chemotherapy and radiation, which, to her, seemed little better than what her aunt went through.
 These experiences led to Green's interest in developing new cancer treatments.

-It was after an internship at NASA that Green realized the potential use of laser in cancer research.
+It was after an internship at NASA that Green realized the potential use of lasers in cancer research.
 She wanted to use her background in lasers to target cancerous cells without hurting healthy cells.
 Specifically, she developed a method where lasers are used to "illuminate" the nanoparticles to create an image of cancerous cells and decrease the amount of time it takes to target these cells.

 While conducting her doctoral research, Green was a member of the team that developed a laboratory method to insert nanoparticles into cancer cells while avoiding surrounding healthy cells.
 The tissue incorporating the nanoparticles heats up due to directed laser radiation, which then destroys the cancer cells.
 She first tested her ideas with cancer cells in a petri dish, then moved on to small animal models using mice.
 Her current research efforts seek to extend this nanoparticle treatment to humans.

 Following graduate school, Green became an assistant professor at Tuskegee University in the Department of Material Science and Engineering.
 In 2016, she was recruited to Morehouse School of Medicine in the department of surgery and received a $1.1 million grant from the Veterans Affairs Historically Black Colleges and Universities Research Scientist Training Program to advance her laser treatment.

 In 2016, Green founded the Ora Lee Smith Cancer Research Foundation in memory of her aunt.
 The goal of the foundation is to advance cancer treatment so that it is effective with minimal side effects.
 The non-profit foundation also aims to make cancer treatment accessible and affordable for all.

 In November 2024, it was announced that Green was to be rewarded the recognition of the Presidential Lifetime Achievement award for her contributions to groundbreaking cancer treatment and research, as well as her dedication to being a leader in her field and serving her community.

 Green dedicates much of her spare time to speaking to and mentoring young black students.